Offshoot Mormon community hit in deadly attack leaves Mexico

 Another of Langford’s brothers hid six children in brush and walked back to La Mora to get help.

 “We’re very proud of him,” Langford told the newspaper.
-“To be able to make those kinds of decisions, under those circumstances, is something not a lot of people can say they can do.”
+“To be able to make those kind of decisions under those circumstances is something not a lot of people can say they can do.”

 Langford said the community has learned more about cartel hit men in the area in recent months, and people had been considering moving.
 After Monday’s ambush, they decided it was something they had to do for their own safety, he told the Daily Star.